timetable-sa

 Intensification does not use the operators you expect

-If Phase 1.5 keeps choosing broad exploratory moves instead of the repair operators you intended, verify the explicit targeting configuration first.
+If Phase 1.5 keeps choosing broad exploratory moves instead of the repair operators you intended, verify explicit targeting and metadata targeting.

 Why it happens